SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 # Search query for SDG 01 - No Poverty, Bergen action-approach.

 ***Current status**: Under active development to improve the strings and structure.
-Originally based on an existing version (v2019.11).
+Originally based on an existing version (v2019.11), now substantially updated.
 "Full query" not updated.*

 **Contents**